-- ✓ All students possess the potential to be successful, contributing members of society. - Teachers must inspire and motivate students to learn. - A variety of teaching styles encourage students to achieve. - ✓ All children have the right to a quality education. - ✓ Learning is an ongoing process.
+- All students possess the potential to be successful, contributing members of society. - Teachers must inspire and motivate students to learn. - A variety of teaching styles encourage students to achieve. - All children have the right to a quality education. - ✓ Learning is an ongoing process.

-- ✓ Every student can learn and children can learn from each other. ✓ Parents, the community - and the school contribute to the education of a child.✓ Character development is - an appropriate element of education.✓ Teachers must have the highest expectations for
+- ✓ Every student can learn and children can learn from each other. ✓ Parents, the community - and the school contribute to the education of a child. - ✓ Character development is an appropriate element of education. ✓ To a character to the education. ✓ To a character to the education. - ✓ Teachers must have the highest expectations for all students. ✓ Diverse subverse ideas. ✓ Diverse subverse ideas. - Diverse cultures, ideas, and opinions contribute to the success of society and must be respected. - Children learn best in a safe, secure and drug-free environment.

-- all students.

-✓ Diverse cultures, ideas,

-and opinions contribute to

-the success of society and

-- must be respected.

-✓ Children learn best in a safe, secure and drug-free environment.

-- Social skills are vital to creating a climate for learning. - ✓ Students should be given the opportunity to discover their personal learning style. - Students are best educated through involvement in arts, athletics and service to others. - ✓ All students should be exposed to information through a variety of media and technology available in every classroom. - Students learn best when teachers collaborate and cooperate. - Establishing personal goals is essential to educational success.
+- Social skills are vital to creating a climate for learning. - Students should be given the opportunity to discover their personal learning style. - Students are best educated through involvement in arts, athletics and service to others. - ✓ All students should be exposed to information through a variety of media and technology available in every classroom. - Students learn best when teachers collaborate and cooperate. - Establishing personal goals is essential to educational success.